DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 Increases in annual rainfall raises your [insurance premiums](https://www.valuepenguin.com/flood-insurance/flood-zones-affect-insurance-premiums#:~:text=Your%20flood%20insurance%20rate%20is,your%20home%27s%20risk%20of%20flooding.) while lowering your home's property value.

 Flash flooding often leaves neighborhoods completely unrecognizable.
-Families may be picking up trash, fallen trees, and destroyed houses for weeks or months (sometimes years) after one day of intense rain; life typically returns to normal after one day of intense heat.
+Families may be picking up trash, fallen trees, and destroyed houses for weeks or months (sometimes years) after one day of intense rain.

 The fear and disdain some people feel towards rain is rational.
 Even when people can't articulate why ("I just don't feel good when it rains"), their misgivings are grounded in lived experience and supported by academic truths.
-In 2020, [approximately 34.2 million people worldwide](https://www.statista.com/statistics/1293353/global-number-of-people-affected-by-floods/#:~:text=In%202020%2C%20approximately%2034.2%20million,year%20peak%20registered%20in%201998.) were impacted by flooding, including being injured or losing their homes.

 Imagine if someone said "I hate rain!" and you responded, "Why?
 That's unreasonable." *You* would be the ignorant one in that conversation, regardless of your academic knowledge and theories about rain.